Skip to content

 f64 bool str any new make

-copy append out outln delete assert
+copy append out outln delete cap

-cap len panic true false nil
+len panic true false nil